brycewray/hugo-site/content/posts/2024/01/using-lightning-css-hugo/index.md

 You may be aware that Hugo has long featured [hooks to PostCSS](https://gohugo.io/hugo-pipes/postcss/) as part of the [Hugo Pipes asset pipeline](https://gohugo.io/hugo-pipes/introduction/).
 While no such connection exists as yet for the far newer Lightning CSS, that access to PostCSS provides a clever way around the issue.
 This may be particularly helpful for Hugo-using Tailwind fans once TWCSS makes its aforementioned jump to Lightning, but you can use it right now with good old basic CSS.

-You see, there's a PostCSS plugin that lets you use at least *some* of Lightning's capabilities: [postcss-lightningcss](https://github.com/onigoetz/postcss-lightningcss).
-I say "at least *some*" because, or [so it appears at this point](https://github.com/onigoetz/postcss-lightningcss/issues/116), Lightning's ability to [bundle files together through `@import` statements](https://lightningcss.dev/bundling.html) doesn't work within this plugin.
-And that's one of Lightning's really cool advantages, in my view.
-The good news is that using one *more* PostCSS plugin, the venerable [postcss-import](https://github.com/postcss/postcss-import), solves the problem.
+You see, there's a PostCSS plugin that lets you use Lightning's capabilities: [postcss-lightningcss](https://github.com/onigoetz/postcss-lightningcss).

+**<span class="red">Important update, 2024-01-19</span>**: I originally wrote above that this Lightning/PostCSS combo couldn't [bundle files together through `@import` statements](https://lightningcss.dev/bundling.html) unless I added yet another PostCSS plugin, postcss-import --- but I was wrong.
+The problem was that I hadn't noticed a key [Hugo Pipes option, `inlineImports`](https://gohugo.io/hugo-pipes/postcss/#options), which defaults to `false`.
+Once I fixed that, Lightning/PostCSS could do `@import`s entirely on its own, without postcss-import. **<span class="red">Therefore, I have edited this post accordingly, including correcting the code below.</span>**
+{.box}

 Here's how I have it set up within the site.
 First, there are the add-ons themselves, with the following lines constituting my entire `package.json` at this time: